 Zoom meetings from the comfort of your sofa might be the new normal, but the commute will still be a major consideration when choosing where to live.
 Londoners have the longest average commute (74 minutes) in the country, according to a new study – that’s a lot of time standing or sitting on public transport each day.

-So, research how frequent (and crowded) buses or trains are on potential routes from your shortlist of neighbourhoods, and how much fares cost – especially if you’re planning of travelling into London from the commuter belt each day.
-In which case you will have to take several different forms of transport and pay for an annual train ticket alongside your Oyster travel.
+So, research how frequent (and crowded) buses or trains are on potential routes from your shortlist of neighbourhoods, and how much fares cost – especially if you’re planning on travelling into London from the commuter belt each day.
+In that case, you will have to take several different forms of transport, and pay for an annual train ticket alongside your Oyster travel card.

 4 Get help from the experts (optional)

 Simply London’s housing experts will work with you to define and understand your specific search criteria – from budget and schools to the commute and access to amenities – before selecting suitable areas for you to choose from.